My research focuses on statistically principled machine learning systems for uncertain and dynamic environments.

 Conformal Anomaly Detection

-Anomaly detectors often produce scores without calibrated uncertainty.
-I study conformal methods that convert such scores into p-values and enable principled decisions with error control.
-Recent work includes leave-one-out, bootstrap, and cross-conformal anomaly detectors.
+Anomaly detectors often produce scores without calibrated decisions.
+I study conformal methods that convert such scores into p-values and enable principled outlier detection with error control.
+Recent work includes leave-one-out, bootstrap, and cross-conformal anomaly detectors, plus implementation-oriented work around nonconform, a Python package for conformal anomaly detection workflows.

 Low-Data and Shifted Settings